Foie gras: Cultural significance in France

 Foie gras became a significant part of French culinary tradition during the 17th and 18th centuries, particularly under the reigns of Louis XV and Louis XVI.
 It was served at royal courts as a symbol of luxury and refinement.
 In 1779, French chef Jean-Joseph Clause elevated foie gras to new heights by creating pâté de foie gras.
 His innovation earned him a patent in 1784, and he later established a business supplying this delicacy to the French aristocracy.
 By the early 19th century, Strasbourg had become renowned as the "goose-liver capital of the world".

 After the French Revolution, foie gras transitioned from being an exclusive royal delicacy to one enjoyed by the middle class.
 Its production and consumption became particularly associated with Southwest France, including regions like Dordogne and Alsace, where traditional methods of preparation flourished.
 Today, these regions remain central to foie gras production in France, with over 90% of producers located in the Dordogne Valley.

 Foie gras is so deeply embedded in French culture that it is protected under French law, which declares it part of the country's "protected cultural and gastronomical heritage."
-This legal recognition underscores its importance as a symbol of French culinary excellence.

 The legacy of foie gras in France reflects its evolution from a courtly luxury to an enduring emblem of French gastronomy, celebrated at festivals such as the Fest’Oie in Sarlat and enjoyed during holidays and special occasions.

+In the late 1980s, the Chernobyl disaster produced radioactive clouds over France and Hungary, then the large producers of foie gras.
+In their stead, areas of northeast Spain began producing fois gras, establishing a local industry.

+In 2019, the New York City Council passed a law prohibiting stores and restaurants from selling foie gras, due to animal welfare concerns.
+As of September 2026, the legislation has not been implemented due to a court challenge on the basis that the local law is inconsistent with New York state legislation.